Jewelry Care Instructions

 Caring for Treated Quartz Crystals and Quartz Clusters

-The Pink Jewel Brite Cleaner we offer is safe to use on treated quartz crystals and delicate clusters, I tend to dip these in the solution rather than immerse them.
+The Pink Jewel Brite Cleaner is safe to use on treated quartz crystals and delicate clusters, I tend to dip these in the solution rather than immerse them.
 You can use the tarnish remover paste as well, but be sure to make the mixture sudsier so it doesn't get into all the nooks and crannies of clusters because it will be harder to get out.

 Quartz Crystals and clusters are natural and somewhat delicate formations from the Earth and can be broken if hit on things, dropped or not handled with care.
 Take care when putting on and taking off crystals and keep them in a safe location rather than just tossed on a table or in a drawer.